17 Types of Sewing Needles (and Their Uses!)

 Once you have read about the two varieties of needles, you can learn in detail for which fabric each type is used.
 In the Types of Sewing Needles and Their Uses section, find out what each needle looks like and what is used for.

-We even have the anatomy of a needle diagrams for a quick look at the differences.
+We even have two "anatomy of a needle" diagrams for a quick look at the differences.
 Never choose the wrong needle again.
 With this resource, you will be able to find the best sewing needles, hand or machine, when shopping for your next sewing project.

 Table of Contents

 Hand sewing needles come in a variety of sizes and levels of sharpness.
 They also feature different size eye holes for thinner or thicker thread.

 Hand sewing needles are meant to be held and maneuvered by hand, which is why they are lighter in weight and simple in style.
 You will always want to make sure the thread fits into the eye of the needle you are planning to use.

 The hand sewing parts are shown in the image above.
 As you will see in the machine sewing needle anatomy in the next section, the eyes are in different places on hand vs machine sewing needles.
 You will thread the needle through the top, through the eye of the needle.
 The point of the needle is on the opposite end.

 Once the needle is threaded, you will push the needle point through the fabric and then back up to stitch.
 Because hand sewing can cause calluses and injuries from the point, professional sewists wear gloves or thimbles to protect their fingers and hands.